Information about IRBs

 Read the History News Network article about IRB review.

-To read the entire document and to submit a comment, go to Federal Register.
+To read the entire document, go to Federal Register.

 For more information go to the Institutional Review Blog maintained by George Mason University professor Zachary Schrag: Institutional Review Blog.